Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: FINOLA: First-Order Norm+Linear Autoregression

 \textbf{Parallel implementation:} Autoregression can be computationally intensive due to its sequential nature.
-However, FINOLA leverages the separation of the $x$ and $y$ axes to enable parallel implementation, which significantly speeds up the process.
-As depicted in \Cref{fig:finola-parallel}, by performing horizontal regression first, the subsequent vertical regression can be executed in parallel.
-Similarly, switching the order to perform vertical regression first enables parallel implementation of horizontal regression.
-In practice, these two options are combined by averaging the results, where each element represents the average of the two autoregression paths from the center, where $\bm{q}$ is located.
+FINOLA mitigates this by capitalizing on the independence of the $x$ and $y$ axes, enabling parallel execution, significantly boosting efficiency.
+As shown in Figure \ref{fig:finola-parallel}, performing horizontal regression first allows for parallel execution of subsequent vertical regression, and vice versa.
+In practice, both approaches are combined by averaging their results.
+Each element in the result repres-ents the average of the two autoregression paths originating from the initial position, marked as $\bm{q}$.

-\textbf{Governing Partial Differential Equations (PDEs):} FINOLA sheds light on the underlying partial differential equations (PDEs) governing the latent feature space.
-By simply extending $x$ and $y$ in Equation \ref{eq:finola-intro} from discrete grid indices to continuous coordinates, we can straightforwardly derive the two PDEs $\frac{\partial \bm{z}}{\partial x}=\bm{A}\bm{z}_n$ and $\frac{\partial \bm{z}}{\partial y}=\bm{B}\bm{z}_n$ in Equation \ref{eq:finola-pde}.
-This indicates that each image corresponds to a continuous surface in the high-dimensional latent space, satisfying these two PDEs.
-It is important to note that these PDEs are non-linear due to the normalization.
-Moreover, these two PDEs correspond to a special case of an \textit{\textbf{anisotropic Laplacian}}, which can be expressed as: